ver38/Noteyx/README.md

-# Prism Camera

-PrismCamera is a basic camera app that processes the input image to create a double-vision effect.

 ## Notes App
 Super simple and clean notes app made just for fun and to learn how to save basic data with SwiftData!